 ||This program is geared to students who would like to focus on Japenese language and culture.
 Courses will be taken at a language school alongside other foreign students.
 As on-site support is very limited, participants should be self-directed and independent.

 The Hokkaido International Foundation (HIF) Japanese Language and Culture Program is a two-month language program taught by Japanese faculty experienced in the teaching of American students.
 To help students improve communication skills in all aspects of Japanese, courses are coordinated with the student's host family life.
 Students participating in the language program may also stay for the two-week Hokkaido Cultural Exchange following the language program.

-for three hours a day five days a week.
+Students will take part in intensive Japanese classes for three hours a day five days a week.
 By the end of the program students will have taken 140 hours of Japanese class, equivalent to two semesters.
 In-class work and self-study work are intensive, so students should be prepared for a serious courseload.
 After Japanese class, students will take part in special events, an overnight trip, culture classes, guest lectures, and other activities.

-on a topic of their choice.
+Throughout the program students will also be conducting independent research on a topic of their choice.
 Participants will be placed in a small support group of other students that will meet once a week to help each other stay on track.
 By the end of the program, students will give a ten minute presentation of their research, followed by a reflective paper.
 Given the intensive nature of the program, participants are encouraged to choose a research theme that they are truly interested in before the program begins.

 Please be aware that this program begins before the end of the Spring Quarter Finals.
 Students who are enrolled at the University of Washington for the Spring Quarter are responsible for making their own arrangements to complete their academic obligations before their departure.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.